NismoPRO1/E-ink-spotify-desk-display/README.md

 #  Spotify E ink Desk Display
 <img width="1054" height="606" alt="image" src="https://github.com/user-attachments/assets/e7c0ebe0-b6e0-4396-9548-76019c682b16" />

-This is a Spotify E-Paper Display uses a Raspberry Pi Zero 2 W to fetch and show current track information on a compact,  since it is e ink it consumes or low power.
+This is a Spotify E-Paper Display uses a Raspberry Pi Zero 2 W to fetch and show current track information on a compact, since it is e-ink it consumes low power.
 It is build inside a 3d printed case.

+# Why build it?

+well for starters it is a amazing project for beginners and secondly it makes for a amazing small desk project

 currently it is required for it to be plugged in to work, however i will also soon release a version which can work on AA battries.